CyberPhoenix90/ferrum-db/readme.md

 ### High performance medium scale nosql database:

 This DB can also be used as the only nosql database in a system.
-The memory use or index size limit may not be a concern if you do not plan to scale beyond 20 ~ 80 million records.
+The memory use or collection size limit may not be a concern if you do not plan to scale beyond 20 ~ 80 million records.

+### Metrics Database:

+The time series collection type is perfect for storing metrics or other statistics relevant data especially if it's being read and written at extreme speeds and in extreme quantities because FerrumDB does not slow down based on the size of its content.

 ## Clients